dymmond/esmerald/docs/routing/routes.md

 #### Include and application instance

 The `Include` can be very helpful mostly when the goal is to avoid a lot of imports and massive list of objects to be passed into one single object.
-This can be particulary useful to make a clean start Esmerald object as well.
+This can be particularly useful to make a clean start Esmerald object as well.

 **Example**: